dumlutimuralp/antrea-packet-walks/part_d/README.md

 172.17.0.0/16 dev docker0 proto kernel scope link src 172.17.0.1 linkdown
 </code></pre>

-The highlighted lines in the above output are the route entries for the pod subnets of the **other** nodes.
-To remind again, the pod subnets assigned by node ipam controller to each individual Kubernetes node in this Kubernetes cluster is as following :

-- master - 10.222.0.0/24
-- worker1 - 10.222.1.0/24
-- worker2 - 10.222.2.0/24

-Looking at "10.222.2.0/24 via 10.222.2.1 dev antrea-gw0 onlink" , this route entry basically means that the next hop for the subnet 10.222.2.0/24 is 10.222.2.1 and it can be reached through antrea-gw0 interface. (dev antrea-gw0) However 10.222.2.1 is not part of a directly connected subnet on worker1 node.
+Looking at "10.222.2.0/24 via 10.222.2.1 dev antrea-gw0 onlink" , this route entry basically means that the next hop for the subnet 10.222.2.0/24 is 10.222.2.1 and it can be reached through antrea-gw0 interface. (dev antrea-gw0) However 10.222.2.1 is not part of any directly connected subnets on worker1 node ?
 So normally it would perform recursive routing to check how it can reach 10.222.2.1.
-The interesting trick here is "onlink", this instructs the Linux Kernel IP stack to think as if 10.222.2.1 is a next hop which is directly connected to the network which antrea-gw0 interface is also connected to. **Hence when worker1 node sends any data destined to subnet 10.222.2.0/24, it would first send an ARP request for 10.222.2.1.**
+The interesting trick here is the "onlink" parameter used in the same route entry.
+This parameter makes the Linux Kernel IP stack to think as if 10.222.2.1 is a next hop which is part of a network that antrea-gw0 interface is also directly connected to. **Hence when worker1 node sends any traffic destined to subnet 10.222.2.0/24, it would first send an ARP request for 10.222.2.1 from its antrea-gw0 interface.**

+Which specific scenario would worker1 node send

-Looking at "10.222.0.0/24 via 10.222.0.1 dev antrea-gw0 onlink" , this route entry is for the pod subnet on master node.
+Looking at "10.222.0.0/24 via 10.222.0.1 dev antrea-gw0 onlink" , this route entry is for the pod subnet for the other Kubernetes node, which is the master node.

-Similarly whenever a new node is added to the Kubernetes cluster, Antrea Node Controller would detect that by watching the Kubernetes API and add similar route entries on worker1 node' s route table.
+Whenever a new node is added to the Kubernetes cluster, Antrea Node Controller would detect that by watching the Kubernetes API and then add a route entry, similar to the ones above, on worker1 node' s route table.
 (Explained [here](https://github.com/vmware-tanzu/antrea/blob/master/docs/architecture.md#antrea-agent))

 Until now, the reason a node sends an ARP request for another node' s gw0 interace IP is explained.
 What about how OVS handles these ARP requests ?
 For that the second flow entry in Table 20 is explained in more detail below.